 Yes, we have provided water at several key areas of the maze.
 You are strongly encouraged to bring your own water bottle,

-or purchase a Midas Spring Water from the ticket tent so that
+or purchase a bottled water from the ticket tent so that

 you can refill it as you need.
 This will allow you to carry plenty of water with you and also cut down on our trash.